autsu/kubemisc/samplecontroller/README.md

 # create a CustomResourceDefinition
 kubectl create -f artifacts/examples/crd-status-subresource.yaml

-# create a custom resource of type Foo
+# create a custom apiResourceList of type Foo
 kubectl create -f artifacts/examples/example-foo.yaml

-# check deployments created through the custom resource
+# check deployments created through the custom apiResourceList
 kubectl get deployments
 ```

 ## Use Cases

-CustomResourceDefinitions can be used to implement custom resource types for your Kubernetes cluster.
+CustomResourceDefinitions can be used to implement custom apiResourceList types for your Kubernetes cluster.
 These act like most other Resources in Kubernetes, and may be `kubectl apply`'d, etc.

 Some example use cases: